OPAEnforce Open Policy Agent (OPA) policies for more fine-grained access control.

 - Default: Load the Rego rules from a Kubernetes config map as an OPA module: Choose this option for quick testing or small OPA use cases.
 You create your Rego rules as Kubernetes config maps in the cluster.
 Then, you use an external auth policy to tell the Gloo external auth service to load these rules via the OPA module.
 This approach can be convenient, especially if you are not familiar with administering an OPA server and do not need extended capabilities such as bundling.

 - Beta: Run an OPA server as a sidecar to the external auth service: Choose this option to manage an OPA server instance for extended capabilities such as bundling.
 With bundling, your Rego rules can live as a signed bundle in an external, central location, such as an AWS S3 bucket to meet your internal security requirements.
 This sidecar approach increases the resources needed in the external auth server pod, but works better at scale and provides more OPA-native support for teams familiar with administering an OPA server.
-You also get the OPA-Envoy plugin API when you run the OPA server as a sidecar.

 - Beta: Bring your own OPA server: Choose this option to bring your own OPA server instance for extended capabilities such as bundling.
 Bringing your own OPA server increases the administrative complexity, but works better at scale and provides more OPA-native support for teams familiar with administering an OPA server.
 It also lets you take advantage of your existing OPA server configuration and enterprise OPA license.